INSPIRE Designathon

 1. Innovation

-• Originality: Does the proposal introduce novel methods, approaches, or perspectives to scaling, adapting, or sustaining evidence-based HIV interventions?
+• Originality: Does the proposal introduce novel methods, approaches, or perspectives?

 • Advancing the Field: Does it propose innovative solutions that push forward the state of HIV intervention science?